 - Stir until garlic is soft, then serve with the roasted shrimp for dipping.

-You can learn more about gulf seafood and the importance of knowing your source in my post about My Gulf Coast Experience with The Gulf Seafood Marketing Coalition.
+You can learn more about gulf seafood and the importance of knowing the sourcing of seafood in my post about My Gulf Coast Experience with The Gulf Seafood Marketing Coalition.